manifold-systems/manifold/docs/manifold-templates.md

 ## `include` ##

-The `include` keyword allows users to insert other templates inside of the given template in a type safe manner.
+The `include` directive allows users to insert other templates inside of the given template in a type safe manner.

 The syntax of the include keyword is as follows: